PatrickLeahey/databricks-common-utils/migrate_to_automated_cluster/README.md

 ## Usage

 Update `CLUSTER_DEFAULTS` as desired.
-Recommend opting for Instance Pools in place of default. \n Set `DRY_RUN = True` to enable no-op.
+Recommend opting for Instance Pools in place of default.
+Set `DRY_RUN = True` to enable no-op.

 Execute the script by providing the Job ID as a command-line argument: